ccxt/ccxt/wiki/Manual.md

 The `calculateFee` method will return a unified fee structure with precalculated fees for an order with specified params.

-Accessing trading fee rates should be done via the `.markets` property, like so:
+Accessing trading fee rates should be done via [fetchTradingFees](#fee-schedule) which is recommended approach.
+If that method is not supported by exchange, then via the `.markets` property, like so:

 ```javascript
 exchange.markets['ETH/BTC']['taker'] // taker fee rate for ETH/BTC